82 F

 Clothes moth larvae are about ½ inch long and shiny white.
 Clothes moths can cause damage to clothing and other belongings in some homes.
 In the Pacific Northwest, there are two common species of clothes moths: the webbing clothes moth (Tineola bisselliella) and the casemaking clothes moth (Tinea pellionella).
 The larvae, or immature form, of the moths are to blame for the destruction of personal belongings.

-Clothing moths can be controlled in a variety of ways, including sanitary, structural, and chemical methods.
-This comprehensive approach is known as Integrated Pest Management (IPM).
-Mothballs are one chemical method used to control clothes moths.
-There are some precautions you should take if you use mothballs to protect yourself, your family, and your pets.
+You can control clothes moths through various methods including sanitary, structural, and chemical strategies, a comprehensive approach known as Integrated Pest Management (IPM).
+Mothballs are a common chemical method of control.
+If you choose to use mothballs, take precautions to protect yourself, your family, and your pets.

 What Are MothBalls?